davidkowalk/TagHack/README.txt

 Consoles are Ascii after all.

-If you are using windows you will find a "run.bat" with the code.
+If you are using Windows you will find a "run.bat" with the code.
 This batch file generates the command for you.
 If this batch script does not work you might have to copy the command and replace %i% with your URL.